Izaek256/Lostnfound/PRESENTATION.md

     }
 }
 ```
-**What to say:** "This function protects pages that require login.
-Place it at the top of any page, and it redirects unauthenticated users to the login page."
+**Functionality:** Access control function.
+Checks if user is logged in.
+If not, sends HTTP redirect to login page and terminates script.
+Place at top of any page requiring authentication.

 ---

-**7. Logout Function (Lines 165-169)**
+**7. Logout (Lines 165-169)**
 ```php
 function logoutUser() {
     session_destroy();